 Immunity

-T-cells are part of the adaptive immune system, in which each T-cell has trained to recognize a particular antigen.
-When exposed to a foreign cell, cytotoxic T-cells lock onto the battery and kill it with assistance from the helper and regulatory T-cells, It will also be referred to as cell-mediated immunity, as it involves the use of immune cells to fight infections.
+T-cells are part of the adaptive immune system, where each T-cell has trained to recognize a particular antigen.
+When exposed to a foreign cell, cytotoxic T-cells lock onto the battery and kill it with assistance from the helper and regulatory T-cells; it will also be referred to as cell-mediated immunity, as it involves using immune cells to fight infections.

 Autoimmunity

-In general, T-cells barricaded in the cortex of the thymus, so they do not become sensitized to the body’s cells.
-However, the process of adverse selection in the medulla used to get rid of cells that accidentally have become sensitized to “self.
+T-cells are generally barricaded in the thymus’s cortex so they do not become sensitized to the body’s cells.
+However, the process of adverse selection in the medulla eliminates cells that accidentally have become sensitized to “self.

-This function helps prevent the development of autoimmune disorders, which are medical conditions in which the body attacks its tissues rather than foreign invaders.
-If the thymus gland removed early in life, a person could develop one of these disorders.
+This function helps prevent the development of autoimmune disorders, medical conditions in which the body attacks its tissues rather than foreign invaders.
+One could develop one of these disorders if the thymus gland is removed early in life.

 Anti Aging

-This decrease is immunity resulting from thymus involution can increase the risk of infections and reduce the response to vaccines.
+This decrease in immunity from thymus involution can increase the risk of infections and reduce the response to vaccines.

-Several studies have looked at methods to delay the atrophy of the thymus with hopes of slowing the aging process.
+Several studies have looked at methods to delay the atrophy of the thymus, hoping to slow the aging process.
 Early studies suggest that calorie restriction may slow the atrophy, but the research is still in its infancy.

 Diseases and Disorders

-Some several diseases and disorders can affect the thymus gland, ranging from genetic disorders that are evident at birth to cancers that are most common in older adults.
+Several diseases and disorders can affect the thymus gland, ranging from genetic disorders evident at birth to cancers most common in older adults.
 These disorders can lead to problems with immunity and autoimmunity, such as myasthenia gravis4 and hypogammaglobulinemia.

 Hypoplasia/Aplasia of the Thymus